 - Now, click on Update driver.

-- If you want to reinstall the driver, click on Uninstall device.
+- If you want to reinstall the driver, first click on Uninstall device.

 - To reinstall the driver, please reboot your PC.